jaredvanblitterswyk/hockey_statistics/README.md

 # hockey_statistics

-This project is a collaboration between myself and Dylan Galloway to develop tools for advanced statistical analysis of NHL games/players.
+This project is a collaboration between myself and Dylan Galloway to explore ways in which machine learning and statistics can be used for predicting performance of NHL teams and players.

-Data is scraped from the NHL gamecenter API and imported to individual csv files for each game.
-These files are then processed to extract individual game/player data.

-Data vizualization:
-1) total shots on target and missed shots for both teams in a given game overlaid on an nhl rink
-2) shots on target and missed shots for a given player overlaid on a half-rink

-Advanced analysis:
-To be updated...

-Note: the main code is stored on Dylan's repo: dgallow2/hockey-data-extraction ('upstream') and cloned to Jared's repo: hockey_statistics ('origin')
-Fetch updates from 'upstream' before working locally
+We have developed a basic web-scraping tool and data pipeline for storing game statistics in a MOngoDB database.
+From this data we can extract unique insights using advanced visualizations and dashboards, and have implemented machine learning for predicting goal probability based on shot location.
+A sample of this work can be found in the Jupyter notebooks directory, which provides context and explanations of the data pipelines, visualizations and analyses.

+Currently under developement is a classification tool for studying the behaviours of defenceman and forwards.